Monastery of Santa Clara-a-Velha

 The ruins of the Monastery of Santa Clara-a-Velha (Old St. Clare) are located in the city of Coimbra, in Portugal.
 The monastery was built in the 14th century on the left bank of the Mondego River, but had to be abandoned in the 17th century due to frequent floods.
-The well-preserved Gothic ruins of the monastery were excavated in the late 20th century, more than 300 years after being abandoned by the nuns.
+The well-preserved Gothic ruins of the monastery were excavated and conserved in the late 20th century, more than 300 years after being abandoned by the nuns.